flexxui/pscript/README.md

 Installation
 ------------

-PScript requires Python 2.7 or 3.5+ and also works on pypy.
+PScript is pure Python and requires Python 2.7 or 3.5+ (including Pypy).
+It has no further dependencies.

 * ``conda install pscript -c conda-forge``, or
 * ``pip install pscript``